mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 	ext.PeerAddress.Set(span, c.App.IpAddress())
 	span.SetTag("request_id", c.App.RequestId())
 	span.SetTag("user_agent", c.App.UserAgent())
+	// On handler exit, do the following: defer func() {
-	// On handler exit: a) In case of an error, add it to the trace b) Finish the span defer func() {
-		if c.Err != nil {
+		// In case of an error, add it to the trace if c.Err != nil {
 			span.LogFields(spanlog.Error(c.Err))
 			ext.HTTPStatusCode.Set(span, uint16(c.Err.StatusCode))
 			ext.Error.Set(span, true)
 		}
+		// Finish the span
 		span.Finish()
 	}()
 	// Set current context to the one we got from root span - it will be passed down to actual API handlers